North Tampa Gospel Hall

 Come to Sunday School!

-Every Sunday at 12 pm we hold a Sunday School for children and teenagers.
-Parents are welcome to come along and join in the choruses and hear the Bible Stories that we teach the children.
+Every Sunday at 12 noon we have a Sunday School for children, teenagers, and adults.
+All are welcome to come along and join in the choruses and hear Bible Stories and gospel message.
 Coffee and refreshment are served before Sunday School each week at 11:45 am.

 Breaking of Bread